 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.

 The information contained here is for information purposes only and is not to be construed as an offer or solicitation for the sale or purchase of securities.
 Readers should conduct their own research for all information publicly available concerning the company.
-Prior to making any investment decision, it is recommended that readers consult directly with Angkor Gold and seek advice from a qualified investment advisor.
+Prior to making any investment decision, it is recommended that readers consult directly with Angkor Resources and seek advice from a qualified investment advisor.

 This interview may contain forward-looking statements including but not limited to comments regarding the timing and content of upcoming work programs, receipt of property titles, etc. Forward-looking statements address future events and conditions and therefore involve inherent risks and uncertainties.
 Actual results may differ materially from those currently anticipated in such statements.
 The issuer relies upon litigation protection for forward-looking statements.
 Investing in companies comes with uncertainties as market values can fluctuate.